-Yes, Alaska’s Tobacco Quit Line is free to Alaskans and offers access to free telephone support to quit tobacco.
+Yes, Alaska’s Tobacco Quit Line is free to Alaskans and offers access to free telephone, web and text based support to quit tobacco.
 You can call the quit line as often as you like and are eligible to receive four pro-active support calls from a quit coach.
-Alaska’s Tobacco Quit Line offers free combination nicotine replacement therapy (NRT), including patches and gum, to all Alaskans who call and enroll in the program.
-You are eligible to receive two weeks of patches and two weeks of gum with one enrollment every six months (or two times per year) if you enroll in the multiple-call program.
-This service is available even if you are uninsured or without coverage from your health plan.
+Alaska’s Tobacco Quit Line offers free nicotine replacement therapy (NRT) to all Alaskans who call and enroll in the program.
+NRT is available even if you are uninsured or without coverage from your health plan.

 Does the quit line help with all forms of tobacco use?

 Alaska’s Tobacco Quit Line is here to help all of those who are addicted to tobacco products in any form, including smokeless products such as chewing tobacco and iqmik, as well as e-cigarettes, e-hookahs, vape pens, or any other electronic nicotine delivery system.

 I’ve heard e-cigs are better than cigarettes and less harmful.
 What’s in the cloud of smoke?

 Because they are not FDA regulated, they don’t have to tell you what the ingredients are or what is exhaled.
 The number of studies to determine what is in the “vapor” and the health effects of e-cig use and exposure is growing.
 Studies have found that the aerosol or “cloud” contains at least 9 chemicals that are known carcinogens and toxins, including nicotine, formaldehyde, lead and acetone.
 You can find more information at:

 - American Cancer Society

 - Center for Tobacco Control Research and Education, University of California San Francisco

 - Electronic Cigarettes and Tobacco-Free Policies – One Sheet